-- (ii) An educational services, job training, or workforce development charitable organization that provides services to: - a.
-Children in a foster care placement program established by the Department of Child Protection Services, children placed under the Safe Families for Children model, or children at significant risk of entering a foster care placement program established by the Department of Child Protections Services, - b.
-Children who have a chronic illness or physical, intellectual, developmental or emotional disability, or - c.
-Children eligible for free or reduced price meals programs under Section 37-11-7.
+- (ii) An educational services organization that provides services to: - a.
+Children in a foster care placement program established by the Department of Child Protection Services, children placed under the Safe Families for Children model, or children at significant risk of entering a foster care placement program established by the Department of Child Protections Services; - b.
+Children who have a chronic illness or physical, intellectual, developmental, or emotional disability; or - c.
+Children eligible for free or reduced-price meals programs under Miss.
+Code Ann.
+Section 37-11-7 or selected for participation in the Promise Neighborhoods Program sponsored by the U.S. Department of Education.